-Are you looking for a new restaurant job or just want to have a better explanation of an employment contract before you actually sign it?
+Are you looking for a new restaurant job or just want to have a better explanation of a restaurant’s employment agreement sample before you sign it?
 Or are you a restaurant owner who wants to make sure that you hire employees who are fit for your own business goals?

 As a business owner, you need to make sure that the people you hire will be committed to help your business grown and succeed.
-One way to do this is to enforce and let them sign a non-compete agreement as part or in addition to their employment contracts.
+One way to do this is by letting them sign this above-shown non-compete agreement as part or in addition to their employment contracts.
 This serves as a way to protect your business interests even after an employee leaves your service.

-If you are a restaurant owner, incorporating a non-compete agreement into your employment contract can be a way to help insure that any trade secrets and operation policies stay within your company and its employees.
-This also prevents other people from profiting with business strategies that you have developed on your own.
+If you are a restaurant owner, incorporating a non-compete agreement into your employment contract can be a way to help ensure that any trade secrets and operation policies stay within your company and its employees.
+This also prevents other people from profiting from business strategies that you have developed on your own.

 Listed below are a few tips on how you can create the best restaurant non-compete agreement that will surely benefit your dining establishment without totally infringing on your employees’ rights.

 If you are new to running a restaurant, creating an employment contract with its non-compete or non-solicitation clause can be difficult.
 After all, contracts and agreements are the forte of lawyers which most entrepreneurs are not.
 Therefore, if you are still in the beginning phase of drafting a non-compete agreement, it is best to follow a non-compete agreement template just like the ones we have included in this list article.